-Disclaimer: Before we begin, I am assuming the reader shares a Judeo/Christian perspective on the earth’s origin.
+Disclaimer: Before we begin, I am assuming the reader shares a Judeo / Christian perspective on the earth’s origin.
 If you are seeking a discussion regarding “intelligent design” vs evolution, I would direct you elsewhere as that is not the goal for this study.
+Our goal here is to discover what the scripture has to say about the fall of the universe, origins of evil and the complex story of redemption.

 Let us begin at the beginning, shall we?
 What was it like before God created the world?